Snowflake-Labs/sfquickstarts/site/devlabs/ingestion_real_time_cdc_with_hvr.md

     synchronization
 5. Data verification

-## STEP 1: Deployment of HVR hub and agents
+## Step 1: Deployment of HVR hub and agents

 HVR requires the deployment of a hub system.
 Additionally, users have the option of deploying agents.
 The hub can be